Animal Farm (1999 film): Plot

 During the rebuilding of the windmill, Boxer is injured.
 When the time comes for Boxer to be transported, Jessie and Benjamin, a wise donkey, suddenly realize that the van taking him away is from the glue factory.
 Napoleon is paid by Pilkington for selling Boxer to the glue factory.
 That night, Jessie watches as Pilkington and his wife dine with the pigs in the farmhouse.
 Napoleon reverts the farm's name to Manor Farm.
 While watching the meeting through the warped window, Jessie sees that Napoleon and Pilkington's faces have become so alike, she cannot tell the difference between them.
 Muriel the goat and Benjamin notice that the final commandment, "All animals are equal", has been extended to include "but some animals are more equal than others".
 Now seeing Napoleon and Squealer are no better than Jones and Pilkington, Jessie, Benjamin, Muriel, and some of the other animals escape.
+Later, Napoleon, now standing on his hind legs and wearing clothes, declares that the revolution is over and all animals are free.

 Years later, the escaped animals return and investigate the remains of Manor Farm, having long collapsed following the end of Napoleon's reign of terror.
 They find Napoleon and Squealer are dead, having perished from their own dictation, though a few animals have survived the fall, including Jessie's puppies, who all recognize her as their mother.
 Later, Jessie finds that a new family has purchased the farm (though it is unknown what happened to Mr. Jones and his wife), and vows to help them avoid the mistakes of Jones and Napoleon.